aquasecurity/trivy-operator/docs/tutorials/grafana-dashboard.md

 At this point, navigate to: `Status` < `Targets` -- and make sure that the Trivy endpoint is healthy and Prometheus can scrape its metrics.

 Next, head back to 'Graph' -- http://localhost:9090/graph.
 Here you can already query certain metrics from the Trivy Operator.
-The query langiage used is basic PromQL.
+The query language used is basic PromQL.
 There are lots of guides online that can give you inspiration.
 Try for instance the following queries:

 Total vulnerabilities found in your cluster: